nkallima/sim-universal-construction/README.md

 # Summary

-This is a open-source framework for concurrent data-structures and benchmarks.
+This is an open-source framework for concurrent data-structures and benchmarks.
 The provided framework contains a substantial set of concurrent data-structures such as `queues`, `stacks`, `combining-objects`, `hash-tables`, `locks`, etc. This framework also provides a user-friendly runtime for developing and benchmarking concurrent data-structures.
 Among other features, this runtime provides functionality